giaespo/mostrojs/README.md

 unify.js for objects unification;

-jquery only for retrieving templates from folders.(maybe we remove this in the future ).
+jquery only for retrieving templates from folders.(maybe it will be removed in the future ).